fontforge/libuninameslist/README.md

 >     /*  = should remain itself */

-With the default configure option chosen, this package will install one library file and one header file.
-The library file is 'libuninameslist', and the header is `<uninameslist.h>`.
-You can access these eight functions:
+With the default configure option chosen, this package will install one library file, one header file, and one python wrapper.
+The library is 'libuninameslist', and the header is `<uninameslist.h>`.
+You can access these fifteen functions:

 >     const char *uniNamesList_name(unsigned long uni);
 >     const char *uniNamesList_annot(unsigned long uni);